-Are you unable to open .pdf files in Adobe Acrobat Reader all of the sudden?
+Are you unable to open PDF portable document format files in Adobe Acrobat reader all of the sudden?
 You may receive the “Microsoft Visual C++ Runtime Library Runtime Error!
 Program: C:\Program Files (x86) AdobeReader This application has requested the Runtime to terminate in an unusual way.
-Please contact the application’s support team for more information.” error message when attempting to open Adobe Acrobat PDF files.
-If removing and reinstalling Adobe Acrobat Reader program does not solve the problem, then the following solutions just may work.
+Please contact the application’s support team for more information.” error message when attempting to open Adobe Acrobat PDF portable document format files.
+If removing and reinstalling the Adobe Acrobat reader program does not solve your problem, then the following solutions just may work.

-If you do attempt to remove and reinstall Adobe Acrobat Reader then perhaps using a PC optimization tool may help solve your problem.
+If you do attempt to remove and reinstall Adobe Acrobat reader program then perhaps using a personal computer optimization tool may help solve your problem.
 Sometimes cleaning up junk files and removing unnecessary Microsoft Windows registry entries can fix problems like an application that refuses to open.
 You may want to run cleaner and registry scans with my preferred PC optimization tool.

-1. One of the easiest solutions is to go into the properties of the Adobe Acrobat Reader AcroRd32.exe executable by right clicking on the AcroRd32.exe executable and then selecting “Run this program in compatibility mode for: Windows XP (Service Pack 2)”.
-You may also have to perform this on the Adobe Acrobat Reader Acrobat.exe executable as well.
+One of the easiest solutions is to go into the properties of the Adobe Acrobat reader program AcroRd32.exe executable by right clicking on the AcroRd32.exe executable and then selecting “Run this program in compatibility mode for: Windows XP (Service Pack 2)”.
+You may also have to perform this on the Adobe Acrobat reader program Acrobat.exe executable as well.

-2. Another possible solution, if the previous one does not work is to try right clicking the executable(s) again only this time select “Run as Administrator”.
+Another possible solution, if the previous one does not work is to try right clicking the executable(s) again only this time select “Run as Administrator”.
 Then proceed with the first set of instructions.
-You want to run Adobe Acrobat Reader AcroRd32.exe and Acrobat.exe executable with administrator credentials.
+You want to run Adobe Acrobat reader program AcroRd32.exe and Acrobat.exe executable with administrator credentials.

 Once in the Microsoft Windows registry editor, navigate to the following location: